 How do I apply and what is the deadline?

-• After reading the program description and FAQ’s, download the application.
+• After reading the program description and FAQ’s, complete the online application.

 When will I hear about my application?